antoningar/genesyscloud-script-cleaner/README.md

 npx ts-node src/handler.ts '{"name": "test", "value": 123}'
 ```

-### Usage

-1. Implement your business logic in the `business/` folder
-2. Update the handler in `src/handler.ts` to use your business services
-3. Write Gherkin specifications in the `specs/` folder
-4. Build and test before deployment

 ### CI/CD

 This template includes a GitHub Actions CI workflow that automatically runs on pull requests to the main branch.
 The CI pipeline: